Progressive Supranuclear Palsy (PSP)

 Quick Facts of PSP:

-• Progressive supranuclear palsy (PSP) is a neurodegenerative disorder that has no known cause or cure
+• Progressive supranuclear palsy (PSP) is a rare neurodegenerative disorder that has no known cause or cure.

-• It affects brain cells that control balance, walking, coordination, eye movement, speech, swallowing, and thinking
+• It affects brain cells that control balance and coordination, eye movement, speech, swallowing and thinking.

-• Symptoms begin, on average, when an individual is in the early 60’s, but may start as early as in the 40’s
+• On average, symptoms begin in the early 60’s, but may start as early as in the 40’s.

 Symptoms of PSP include: